sammi-turner/Arcolinux-DWM-Rice/README.md

 3. Replace existing dotfiles with the ones in this repo.

-4. Recompile DWM using the newly defined alias
+4. Recompile DWM with the command

 ```
-mci
+make clean install
 ```

 Logout, then log back in.